2020-Spring-UIUC-LING490/Exercise01/README.md

 * Correctly implement the Southern Brazilian Portuguese pronunciation exercise in a file called "port-pronun.foma" in this directory
 * Your file should contain "define" rules for each of the orthographic to pronunciation alternations described in the text.
 * You must provide a comment line for each rule describing what the rule is meant to do.
-* The final line of your file should be a single "re" regular expression that composes the rules together in the proper order.
+* The final line of your file should be a single ''re'' regular expression that composes the rules together in the proper order.
 * You can test your implementation by running "make kaNpat.test"